abraunegg/onedrive/readme.md

 ## Reporting an Issue or Bug
 > [!IMPORTANT]
 > Please ensure that issues reported as bugs are indeed software bugs.
-Problems like installation failures or dependency issues do not qualify as bugs.
-For help with these matters, please start a Discussion instead of filing a bug report.
+For installation problems, distribution package/version issues, or package dependency concerns, please start a [Discussion](https://github.com/abraunegg/onedrive/discussions) instead of filing a bug report.

 If you encounter any bugs you can report them here on Github.
 Before filing an issue be sure to: